 Domestic violence is a pattern of abusive behavior.
 It can include threats, intimidation, or isolation.

 Certain crimes, when committed by one partner against another, count as domestic violence.
 In New Jersey, these domestic violence crimes include:

 - Sexual assault

 Still, many people have difficulty recognizing partner abuse.
 Stalking is one form of abuse that can be difficult to identify.
 If a partner shows up at work or school, outsiders may see a devoted lover.

 For a person experiencing abuse, a partner’s presence feels more like a threat.

 Harassment can include repeated unwanted communications.
 When a partner calls, then texts, then emails, then calls again – that can be harassment.

 Talking to a lawyer can seem impossible when a person is experiencing domestic abuse.
-At Arons & Solomon, we have experience with clients overwhelmed by abusive situations.
+At Arons & Solomon Divorce Lawyers, we have experience with clients overwhelmed by abusive situations.
 We can help you make the best plant to safely break free.